textwire/textwire.github.io/docs/1.x/getting-started/index.md

 1. `*textwire.Template` is a struct that holds the parsed templates and has methods to evaluate the templates.
 2. `error` is the error that might occur during any stage of the template parsing.

+In return from the `NewTemplate` function, we get a `Template` object that can be used to evaluate an already parsed template.

 #### Available Configurations

 | Property      | Type     | Description of the configuration                          | Example value     | Default value |